-Why consider using a card to pay off your car loan?
+Why consider using a credit card to pay off your car loan?

-A balance transfer is when you transfer a car loan or existing card balance to another credit card.
-This process sometimes comes with added fees, and on face value may seem like passing the buck (literally), but there are some practical reasons for balance transfers.
+A balance transfer is when you transfer a car loan or existing credit card balance to another credit card.
+This process sometimes comes with added fees, and at face value, may seem like passing the buck (literally), but there are some practical reasons for balance transfers.

-For example, if you have significantly improved your credit recently and qualify for a low interest credit card, a balance transfer is a way to reduce monthly payments.
+For example, if you have significantly improved your credit recently and qualify for a low interest credit card, a balance transfer is a way to reduce monthly credit card payments.

-When it comes to addressing debt, the idea is that by simply “paying off” a car loan with a low or no-interest credit card borrowers are only left to worry about the principal.
+When it comes to addressing debt, the idea is that borrowers are only left to worry about the principal by simply “paying off” a car loan with a low or no-interest credit card.

 This is a common way for individuals to work around a high monthly loan payment on low-risk debt such as car loans.
-Essentially, by moving debt to a credit card, ideally one with 0% interest, the auto loan will be paid off in full and you will forgo interest payments.
+Essentially, by moving debt to a credit card, ideally one with 0% interest, you will pay off the auto loan in full and forgo interest payments.

 The Hidden Costs of Balance Transfers

-In theory, transferring the debt to a low interest card could result in huge savings.
-However, when you perform a balance transfer you aren’t actually paying anything off — you’re merely relocating debt from one pocket to another.
-The overall balance will not be reduced at all, and you will not avoid any interest costs that were already incurred.
+In theory, transferring the debt to a low-interest credit card could result in huge savings.
+However, when you perform a balance transfer, you aren’t actually paying anything off — you’re merely relocating debt from one pocket to another.
+Therefore, you will not reduce the overall balance at all, and you will not avoid any interest costs that you already incurred.

 Balance Transfer Fees

 0% Introductory APR

 Remember that all good things must come to an end.
 Low rates usually don’t last with balance transfer credit cards.
-Many people will look to 0% APR cards to pay off an auto loan, pat themselves on the back for cheating the system, and call it a day — but not so fast.
+Many people will look to 0% APR credit cards to pay off an auto loan, pat themselves on the back for cheating the system, and call it a day — but not so fast.

-A no-interest card may seem like the answer to your financial prayers, but remember this rate is usually a limited time offer.
+A no-interest credit card may seem like the answer to your financial prayers, but remember, this rate is usually a limited-time offer.